 There are tons of store-bought non-dairy coffee creamers out there, but if you’re avoiding dairy, you need to be careful.
 “Non-dairy” doesn’t necessarily mean no dairy (check the ingredients).
 My main complaint, other than that, is that so many store-bought coffee creamers are SWEET.
 Too sweet.
 I just want something that replicates half-and-half, but doesn’t have dairy, thank you very much.

 So, yeah!
 I’ve tried many, many, (many) options, and these nine vegan coffee creamer options are my favorite.

 Here are the non-dairy/vegan creamers that I love!

 The best way to ensure your creamer is made with real ingredients is, of course, to create your own homemade dairy-free coffee creamers.
 Luckily, there are several options!
 My favorite homemade coffee creamers are made with either almonds, cashews, or coconut milk.
 I have tried oat milk, but found it too chalky (maybe it was just my formula, but I still cringe when I think about it!)

-Almond Milk Coffee Creamer – Another terrific option, this version calls for extra soaking time for super-duper creamy creamer.
+Almond Milk Coffee Creamer – Another terrific option, this version calls for extra soaking time and less water for super-duper creamy creamer.